bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 We use two types of Xcode stacks; Stable stacks and Edge stacks.

-* Xcode Stable stacks are **built once, and are not updated** at all (except with Bitrise CLI related updates, [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) and with critical fixes).
+* Xcode Stable stacks are built when a new minor version of a major Xcode version comes out.
+For example, Xcode 12.5.x has its own stable stack.
+These stacks are only updated with Xcode patch versions, Bitrise CLI related updates, [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) and with critical fixes.
 These stacks are designed so that if a build worked on the stack, the same build should run the same way as long as the stack is available.
 * Xcode "Edge" stack is **re-built every week**.
-It includes the latest release of Xcode, the same pre-installed tools as on the Stable stack, and the [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates).
+It includes the latest stable release of Xcode, the same pre-installed tools as on the Stable stack, and the [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates).
 The stack uses the same [scripts](https://github.com/bitrise-io/osx-box-bootstrap) we use for creating new Xcode stacks.

 {% include message_box.html type="note" title="Pinning an Xcode version" content="Whenever a new Xcode version comes out, our aim is to provide it to our users as soon as possible.
 But we do not update existing stable stacks with a new Xcode version as that could potentially break builds: instead, we provide a new stack with the new version, and keep maintaining the older versions.